Noroff-FEU-Assignments/project-exam-1-fof002/README.md

-# Semester project
+# Project Exam 1

 ![nationale-par](https://user-images.githubusercontent.com/80104002/207572860-b6b0eef3-e9b1-456a-889d-e0449e3c1727.jpg)

-A semester project for a made up science museum created with CSS and HTML.
+The first year project exam for Noroff front-end course.
+Made with HTML, CSS and Javascript.
+Used Wordpress as a headless CMS and wordpress API for content.

 ## Description